List of films with a 0% rating on Rotten Tomatoes

-On the film review aggregation website Rotten Tomatoes, films that every surveyed critic considered bad have a 0% rating.
-As of 2023, 43 films with more than 20 reviews have received this rating.
+On the film review aggregation website Rotten Tomatoes, films that every surveyed critic considered poor have a 0% rating.
+As of August 2025, only 44 films with a critic's consensus or more than 20 reviews have received this rating.

 The Ringer, analyzing films' Rotten Tomatoes scores compared to change in profit margin, estimated that a film with a 0% rating "would be expected to lose about $25 million relative to its budget".